Kong/docs.konghq.com/src/gateway/understanding-kong/how-to/request-transformations.md

 	jq -r '.postData.text'
 ```

-This command will output the following text, indicating `new-field` has been added to the request body.
+This will output the following text indicating `new-field` has been added to the request body.

 ```txt
 {"existing-field":"Kong FTW!","new-field":"defaultValue"}